raspberrypilearning/getting-started-crumble/en/step_1.md

 ---

 + How to set up a Crumble controller and software
-+ How to connect common physical computing components to a Crumble
++ How to connect a range of common physical computing components to a Crumble
-+ How to write code foreach component using the Crumble software
++ How to write and run code for each component using the Crumble software

 --- /collapse ---